jdhao/nvim-config/docs/README.md

 # Automatic Installation for Linux #

-To set up a workable Neovim environment in Linux, I use the bash script [`nvim_setup_linux.sh`](nvim_setup_linux.sh) to automatically install necessary dependencies, Neovim itself and Nvim configs in this repo.
+To set up a workable Nvim environment in Linux, I use the bash script [`nvim_setup_linux.sh`](nvim_setup_linux.sh) to automatically install necessary dependencies, Nvim itself and Nvim configs in this repo.

 Note that the variable `PYTHON_INSTALLED`, `SYSTEM_PYTHON` and `ADD_TO_SYSTEM_PATH` in the script should be set properly based on your